currentsauce/currentsauce.github.io/_posts/2020-10-07-Restoration-of-turntable.markdown

 caption="The tonearm removed.
 Quite dirty and the wires seem a bit naff now."
 %}

 I am replacing all of the audio cable with new in this restoration, however I need to keep the original headshell and it's connector.
 I believe this is known as an *ADC Type* headshell connector, and is difficult to obtain.
-This headshell and it's connector seem fine.
+This headshell and its connector seem fine.

 {% include image.html
 SmallImg="/blog_images/garrard/s10.jpg" max-width="300px"